michipritz/nesy-asp-vqa-pipeline/README.md

-# A Confidence-Based Interface for Visual Question Answering on CLEVR
+# A Neuro-Symbolic ASP Pipeline for Visual Question Answering

 This repository contains the implementation of our answer set programming (ASP) based visual question answering (VQA) approach for the CLEVR dataset, and we provide the code used to conduct our experiments.